metguy/trending_youtubers/README.md

 6. You can now run the project worry free!
 7. When done reviewing, return to the terminal and simply type, "**deactivate**". <br>
 ### Notable Features
-* This README for starters!
+* Annotated code in Jupyter Notebook, wrote clear code comments, and introduced this README section for better readability.
-* I read in two csv files using pandas.
+* Read in two csv files using pandas.
-* Cleaned and preped both datasets.
+* Cleaned and prepped both datasets.
-* Then joined the datasets using pandasql.
+* Then concatenated the datasets using pandas.
-* I utilized Tableau to visualize my insights and give a better overview of the results.
+* I used Matplotlib and Seaborn libraries to visualize my insights and give a better overview of the results.
 * The virtual environment I intialized was a venv using the git bash terminal to create and activate it.
 To setup this environment, follow the instructions above. <br>
 #### Quick Note
 I've added comments in the markdown cells throughout the setup of the project to explain the process taken within each step.
-This is to provide better readability and understanding while reviewing the work.
+This is to provide better understanding while reviewing the work.
 I hope you enjoy the project!
+### Future Goals
+1. I'd like to add a Tableau Dashboard, creating some visualizations with it on my combined dataset.
+2. Utilize an API or scrape data from a website for YouTuber stats half a year from now to continue doing comparisons on the top 50 YouTubers.
 ### Sources
 Here I've listed the sources for the uncleaned datasets I used in this project; along with the site sources of any missing or incorrect information requiring research. <br> <br>
 <u>Kaggle</u>: <br>